sbd-community/handbook/docs/implementation/build-phase/unique-device-identity.md

 ### 1.3.
 Do I Really Need to Do This?

-**Almost certainly, yes.** While the CRA mandates *access control* rather than "unique identity," a robust and compliant access control system is nearly impossible to build without a unique identity for each device.
+The **[Cyber-Resilience Act (CRA)](./../../standards/eu/cra-overview.md)** requires products to be protected from unauthorized access via "appropriate control mechanisms".
+For any non-trivial product, this makes some form of authentication mandatory, which in turn requires a form of identity.

+The real question is not *if* you need an identity, but **"Does my product's access control model require a unique identity?"**

-Could you build a system where all your devices share a single password or API key?
+-   **The Shared-Secret Anti-Pattern:** Could you build a system where all devices share one secret key for authentication?
 Technically, yes.
-But this creates a single point of failure.
-If that one secret is ever compromised—from a single lost device, a disgruntled employee, or a reverse-engineered firmware image—your entire fleet of products becomes vulnerable.
-An attacker with that secret can impersonate *any* of your devices, and you would have no way to tell the difference.
+However, this is a critical design flaw.
+If that single secret is ever compromised (from one lost device, one firmware leak), your entire fleet is compromised.
+An attacker can impersonate any device, and you cannot revoke the secret without updating every device in the field.
+A risk assessment for such a design would almost certainly fail a regulatory audit.

-For this reason, a shared-secret model is considered a major security anti-pattern and would likely fail a regulatory assessment for any non-trivial product.
-It violates the core "secure-by-design" principle.
-Your threat model would have to robustly justify why a compromise of one device would not impact any other, a justification that is virtually impossible to make with a shared secret.

-Establishing a unique, hardware-backed identity is the only practical way to ensure one compromised device does not compromise the entire system.
+-   **The "No Access Control" Exception:** A unique identity is only unnecessary if the product requires **no access control** whatsoever.
+Such a device would need to meet all of the following conditions:
+    -   It has no user accounts.
+    -   It has no restricted functions or administrative interfaces.
+    -   It does not receive commands from a remote server.
+    -   It only transmits non-sensitive data.

+    **Example:** A simple, one-way Bluetooth Low Energy (BLE) beacon that periodically broadcasts public information, like a temperature reading or a marketing URL.
+It receives no incoming connections and has no restricted data to protect.

+#### The Bottom Line

+If your product needs to authenticate itself to another system (like a cloud backend) or if it has any functions or data that need to be protected from unauthorized access, then it needs an identity.
+Given the extreme risks of a shared-secret model, a **unique, hardware-backed identity is the only practical and compliant way** to implement this for any product that has an active command-and-control relationship with a user or a service.

 ## 2. Core Concepts: Root vs. Operational Identity